 Pursuant to Section 367.081(4)(a), F.S., this Commission, by order, shall establish a price increase or decrease index for major categories of operating costs incurred by utilities subject to its jurisdiction reflecting the percentage of increase or decrease in such costs from the most recent 12-month historical data available.
 Since 1995, the price index was determined by using a four quarter comparison, ending September 30, of the Implicit Price Deflator Index in order to meet the statutory deadline.
-The updated price index was determined by comparing the change in the GDP using the four quarter fiscal year comparison ending September 30, 2018.
+The updated price index was determined by comparing the change in the GDP using the four quarter fiscal year comparison ending September 30, 2019.
 This method has been used consistently since 1995 to determine the price index.2

-In Order No. PSC-2017-0480-PAA-WS, issued December 21, 2017, in Docket No. 20170005-WS, in keeping with the practice started in 1993, we reiterated the alternatives which could be used to calculate the indexing the utility revenues.
+In Order No. PSC-2018-0612-PAA-WS, issued December 27, 2018, in Docket No. 20180005-WS, in keeping with the practice started in 1993, we reiterated the alternatives which could be used to calculate the indexing of utility revenues.
 Past concerns expressed by utilities, as summarized from utility input in previous hearings, are:

-- 1) Inflation should be a major factor in determining the index; - 2) Nationally published indices should be vital to this determination; - Major categories of expenses are labor, chemicals, sludge-hauling, materials and supplies, maintenance, transportation, and treatment expense; - 4) An area wage survey, Dodge Building Cost Index, Consumer Price Index, and the GDP should be considered; - 5) A broad measure index should be used; and - 6) The index procedure should be easy to administer.
+- 1) Inflation should be a major factor in determining the index; - 2) Nationally published indices should be vital to this determination: - Major categories of expenses are labor, chemicals, sludge-hauling, materials and supplies, maintenance, transportation, and treatment expense; - 4) An area wage survey, Dodge Building Cost Index, Consumer Price Index, and the GDP should be considered: - 5) A broad measure index should be used; and